Thegiodore/School-Website/README.md

-# School-Website
+# School-Website [Theory University]
-A sample design of a School Website
+A sample design of a school website built with React and Django using Bootstrap showcasing homepage, school news, and other student-focused sections.

 Using:
 Framework - Django REST